-- it.
-For the same reasons outlined in relation to annoyance (see 3.4 3.5 above) I would not recommend the approach outlined in NZS6808 as a guardian of amenity. - 4.6 A survey recently undertaken my colleagues and I (see 8.4 below) included an open-ended question asking if there been any changes to the better or the worse in their living environment/ neighbourhood during the last year.
-Comments from rural areas (including the Ohariu Valley, Makara and a turbine-free rural control area) are presented in Appendix A. My interpretation of these comments is thus.
-First, peace, quiet, and privacy, and threats thereof, are reoccurring themes.
-Second, the comments from the Ohariu Valley indicate that the residents perceive the placement of turbines in the area as a threat to their quiet surrounds and amenity.
-The emotional intensity of these comments provides a picture of a community strongly connected with the valley, and for those opposing the turbines I predict especially strong annoyance reactions to turbine noise.
-Third, residents in the Ohariu Vallet report hearing the turbines from Makara, indicating the cumulative effects need to be considered.
-Fourth, I note that even in the control areas there is a fear amongst residents that they may be next in line for turbine installations. - 4.7 In the same survey we presented two questions relating to amenity, both rated on a five-point category scale: 1) I am satisfied with my neighbourhood / living environment, and 2) My neighbourhood / living environment makes it difficult for me to relax at home.
-When compared statistically to the control area, the Makara sample were less satisfied with their living environment and found their living environment made it more difficult for them to relax at home than those in the control sample.
-The open-ended responses displayed in Appendix A suggest that these differences may be explained by the presence or absence of wind turbines.
+A survey recently undertaken my colleagues and I included an open-ended question asking if there been any changes to the better or the worse in their living environment/ neighbourhood during the last year.
+Comments from rural areas (including an area surrounding a wind turbine installation (Makara), an area where a turbine installation is proposed (Ohuria), and a comparison area unrelated to wind turbines) are presented in Appendix D. Note that peace, quiet, and privacy, and threats thereof, are reoccurring themes emerging from all areas.
+Furthermore, comments from turbine-free areas indicate that the residents perceive the placement of turbines in their community as a threat to their quiet surrounds and amenity.
+Overall, the emotional intensity of these comments provides a picture of communities strongly connected with their surroundings.
+In the same survey we presented two questions relating to amenity, both rated on a five-point category scale: 1) I am satisfied with my neighbourhood / living environment, and 2) My neighbourhood / living environment makes it difficult for me to relax at home.
+When compared statistically to the turbine-free area, the Makara sample were less satisfied with their living environment and reported that their living environment made it more difficult for them to relax at home than those in the control sample.
+The open-ended responses displayed in Appendix D suggest that these differences may be explained by the presence or absence of wind turbines.